pedronunomacedo/C-Project/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 <div align="left">
-To get a local copy up and running follow these simple steps.
+<p>To get a local copy up and running follow these simple steps.</p>
 </div>

 ### Installation
 <div align="left">
-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+<p>Below is an example of how you can instruct your audience on installing and setting up your app.
+This template doesn't rely on any external dependencies or services._</p>
 </div>
 <br />